IreneAsay/good-readme-guide/README.md

 ## Usage

 The application will be invoked by the command `node index.js`.
-Once the application is running, you will be prompted with a series of questions returned by the `Inquirer.js`.
+Once the application is running, you will see a series of questions prompted by the `Inquirer.js`.
 Answer each question accordingly and skip questions that are not applicable to your application.

 ![Screenshot](assets/images/application_prompt.png)

-Meanwhile, `fs.writeFile` generates a **NewREADME.md** file with a README template that contains all the project information you provided in the questions.
+Meanwhile, `fs.writeFile` generates a **NewREADME.md** file based on the README template from the index.js file.
+This newly generated README file should contain all the project information you provided in responding to the questions.

 ![Screenshot](assets/images/Generated_README.png)

+## Questions

 A sample README file titled **README_sample.md** is enclosed with the application under [assets/js/README_sample.md](assets/js/README_sample.md) for your reference.
+You can also check out the demo video to walk through the entire process with me.

+More questions?
+Connect with me and we can chat more!

+Github: <a href="https://github.com/IreneAsay" target="_blank">IreneAsay</a>

+Email Address: irene.hsu.asay@gmail.com

 ## License